-Annual estimates of road user emissions are derived from RTM data on forecast annual traffic volumes and total CO2 emissions (calculated based on traffic flows, speeds and traffic composition).
+Annual estimates of road user emissions are derived from RTM data on forecast annual traffic volumes flows, speeds and traffic composition.
 These are taken from each model and combined to provide totals for the SRN.

 To provide the split of emissions between modes (cars, vans, HGVs, etc), we use the proportions from an SRN (England) specific extract of the NTM.